-This is one version of the many stories about the origins of Dragon Boat Festival.
+This is one version of the many stories on the origins of Dragon Boat Festival.
 Another version is associated with the patriotic poet Qu Yuan.

 Zongzi, Xionghuang Wine, and Dragon Boat Race

 When Qu Yuan drowned himself in the river, the villagers used zongzi to distract the fish from eating his body.
-Zongzi, a traditional Chinese food made of glutinous rice stuffed with various fillings and wrapped in bamboo leave is hence, associated with the Dragon Boat Festival and eating zongzi is, therefore, part of the rituals during this festival.
+Zongzi, a traditional Chinese food made of glutinous rice stuffed with various fillings and wrapped in bamboo leaves is hence, associated with the Dragon Boat Festival.
+Eating zongzi is, therefore, part of the rituals of this festival.

-However, the main activity and highlight of the Dragon Boat Festival is the dragon boat race.
+However, the main activity and highlight of the Dragon Boat Festival is the dragon boat race itself.

-In another version to the origin of Dragon Boat Festival is the worship of dragon, the god in charge of water.
-Therefore, during Duanwu Festival, people will entertain the dragon god by racing in wooden boat with colorful dragon head and tail, and offerszongzi, in exchange for a good weather and agricultural produce.
+In another version of the origin of Dragon Boat Festival is the worship of dragon, the god in charge of water.
+Therefore, during Duanwu Festival, people will entertain the dragon god by racing in a wooden boat with colorful dragon head and tail, and offers zongzi, in exchange for a good weather and agricultural produce.

 This vibrant and rich ritual of dragon boat race and eating zongzi has continued to be in practice for centuries until today.